ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 to check an entry index other than `0`, add an `entry` field and provide the integer value of the entry to check instead.

+You can also include an `examples` field, which must then contain an array of examples (each example is an array of Strings).
+On load the system will verify that each example will report the matching hint (this helps ensure that the hint order is sensible).

 ### Possible future directions

 Currently information such as the pattern of correct answers,